 - With public transport: Rübetzahl (Bus) or Friedrichshagen (S-Bahn + 50 min walk)

 Frannz Biergarten is a small and urban beer garden belonging to a restaurant and club with the same name.
 This Berlin beer garden is located in an old brewery, the Kulturbrauerei in the Prenzlauer Berg district of Berlin.
 The Kulturbrauerei (literally translated to Culture Brewery) is a huge building complex, originally built as a brewery.
-Nowadays is hosts different cultural establishments such as clubs, cinema, art school, theatre, restaurants and bars.
+Nowadays it hosts different cultural establishments such as clubs, cinemas, art schools, theatres, restaurants and bars.

 This beer garden has a small stage where unknown musicians e.g. street musicians perform during the summer, so while you enjoy food and drinks from an extensive menu, you can also listen to live music.
 Should you want to continue the evening you might attend a concert at their club scene later in the evening.